chaofengc/IQA-PyTorch/README.md

 ---

 ### :triangular_flag_on_post: Updates/Changelog
+- ✨**Dec, 2025**.
+Add `maclip` metric proposed in [MACLIP](https://github.com/zhix000/MA-CLIP), introducing magnitude in IQA.
+Thanks to [zhicheng](https://github.com/zhix000) for their contribution 🤗, and please refer to their official papers for more details!
 - 🎉**Sep, 2025**.
 Add `afine` metric proposed in [AFINE](https://github.com/ChrisDud0257/AFINE).
 Thanks to [Du CHEN](https://github.com/ChrisDud0257) for their great work 🤗, and please refer to their official papers for more details!
 - 🎉**Jun, 2025**.
 Add `sfid`, a commonly used metric in generative models.
 - 🎆**Jan, 2025**.
 Add `qualiclip`, `qualiclip+` and its variances trained on different datasets, refer to official repo [here](https://github.com/miccunifi/QualiCLIP).
 Thanks for the contribution from [Lorenzo Agnolucci](https://github.com/LorenzoAgnolucci) 🤗.